electrode-io/electrode-native/README.md

 - Check out our [Announcement Blog Post].
 - Have a look at the [TechCrunch article].
 - See [What is Electrode Native] for more details on Electrode Native.
+- Read [Electrode Native Case Study] to learn about key facts.

 ## License